 Some mobile home parks have homeowner association guidelines that you must follow for help maintain a nicely cared for mobile home park.
 Companies with mobile homes for sale in Oklahoma can help you understand all the ins and outs of what to expect from owning a mobile home.

-Whereas a mobile home is intended to stay on the foundation permanently, a trailer is an option if you find yourself moving frequently.
+Whereas a mobile home is intended to stay on the foundation permanently, trailer homes are an option if you find yourself moving frequently.
 If you work in the construction trades, or the oil and gas industry, and are moving from site to site, a trailer is a good option.
 If you are a free spirit, and not tied down to a job, with a trailer and truck you can live just about anywhere.
 Trailers are generally smaller than mobile homes and come equipped with a trailer hitch.
 Trailers can be disconnected from utilities and pulled by a standard heavy-duty pickup truck.

 To move a mobile home, you need to hire a mobile home moving company and escort vehicle.
 With a trailer, you simply need to disconnect from the utility hookups, back up the truck, and connect the trailer hitch.
 Depending on the campground, you can expect to pay between $20 to $30 a night for a camping spot which covers utilities.
 Private campgrounds will charge more than campgrounds operated by the U.S. Park Service.

-The upside to a trailer is that you are on the go and at the drop of a hat you can get out to the beach for a while.
+The upside of trailer homes is that you are on the go and at the drop of a hat you can get out to the beach for a while.
 Then when the sun and sand become too much, you can hitch up the trailer and drive next to a mountain lake and cast in your line to catch dinner every night until you tired of that.
 The downside is you’re not able to set down roots around family and friends.
 But you can always make new friends out on the open road.